 WHO: Any Carolinas HealthCare System full- or part-time healthcare practitioner engaged in teaching clinical trainees (including: physician, resident, fellow, preceptor, nurse, allied health provider, or mid-level provider).

-WHAT: This certificate series is a seven session Clinical Teaching Program developed by the Stanford Faculty Development Center for Medical Teachers and will be facilitated by our own Dr. Allen Lloyd, a Stanford-trained Clinical Teaching facilitator and Carolinas HealthCare System physician.
+WHAT: This certificate series is a six session Clinical Teaching Program developed by the Stanford Faculty Development Center for Medical Teachers and will be facilitated by our own Dr. Allen Lloyd, a Stanford-trained Clinical Teaching facilitator and Carolinas HealthCare System physician.

 This program covers seven educational categories:

 - Control of session

 - Communication of goals

 - Promotion of understanding and retention